AdobeDocs/campaign-classic.en/help/delivery/using/a-b-testing-uc-delivery-templates.md

 ---
 solution: Campaign Classic
 product: campaign
-title: Create delivery templates
+title: Creating the delivery templates
-description: Learn how to perform A/B testing through a dedicated use case
+description: Learn how to perform A/B testing through a dedicated use case.
 audience: delivery
 content-type: reference
 topic-tags: a-b-testing
 ---

-# Create the delivery templates {#step-3--creating-two-delivery-templates}
+# Creating the delivery templates {#step-3--creating-two-delivery-templates}

 We now want to create two delivery templates.
 Each template will be referenced in an **[!UICONTROL Email delivery]** activity linked to the **[!UICONTROL Split]** activity.
 For more on this, refer to this [section](../../delivery/using/about-templates.md).